GAchuzia/notes/README.md

 # uni-notes

-GAchuzia's 4th-Year notes for Computer Systems Engineering at Carleton University.
+4th-Year notes for Computer Systems Engineering at Carleton University.

 > It would be *really* funny if I abandon this project in like 2 weeks.